-- .1 Furnish the The City with spare parts as follows: - .1 One set of pump seals, packing for each pump. - .2 One casing joint gasket for each size pump. - .3 One glass for each gauge glass installed. - .4 One set of v-belts for each piece of machinery. - .5 One set of filters for each filter bank installed. ie. one set for both pre-filter and high efficiency filters. - .6 One 55 gallon drum of glycol. - .7 One condensate neutralizer. - .2 Identify spare parts containers as to contents and replacement parts number.

-- .3 Provide one set of all specialized tools required to service equipment as recommended by manufacturers. - .4 Furnish one grease gun and adaptors to suit different types of grease and grease fittings.
+- .1 Furnish the The City with spare parts as follows: - .1 One glass for each gauge glass installed. - .2 One set of v-belts for each piece of machinery. - .3 One set of filters for each filter bank installed. ie. one set for both pre-filter and high efficiency filters. - .4 One 55 gallon drum of glycol. - .2 Identify spare parts containers as to contents and replacement parts number. - .3 Provide one set of all specialized tools required to service equipment as recommended by manufacturers. - .4 Furnish one grease gun and adaptors to suit different types of grease and grease fittings.